-These uncomfortable and sometimes embarrassing symptoms can be caused by swallowing too much air, eating foods that produce a lot of gas, or having a reaction to a food that your system has trouble digesting.
+These uncomfortable and sometimes embarrassing symptoms can be caused by swallowing too much air, eating foods that make a lot of gas, or having a reaction to a food that your system has trouble digesting.
 It’s normal to pass gas 18 to 20 times a day.
 If flatulence or bloating becomes more of a problem, try these tips:

 To avoid swallowing too much air, avoid carbonated beverages.
 Don’t drink through a straw, and, in general, eat and drink more slowly.
 Rather than gulping, savor each mouthful.

 Avoid chewing gum, especially gum that contains sorbitol.
-The air you swallow while gum chewing may cause gas, and sorbitol causes flatulence in some people.
+The air you swallow while gum chewing may cause gas.
+Sorbitol causes flatulence in some people.

 The protein in milk is hard for many people to digest, a condition called lactose intolerance.
 If milk products give you gas, try cutting back on how much of them you eat or drink to see if the symptoms go away.
 The protein in grains such as wheat and rye are also hard for some people to digest.
-Talk with your health care provider if you think you might have problems with these foods.
+Talk with your healthcare provider if you think you might have problems with these foods.
 A blood test may be done to see if you have celiac disease.

 Everybody gets occasional heartburn.
-If you have heartburn frequently, especially if it wakes you up at night, you could have gastroesophageal reflux disease, or GERD.
-Talk with your health care provider about frequent heartburn.
+If you have heartburn often, especially if it wakes you up at night, you could have gastroesophageal reflux disease, or GERD.
+Talk with your healthcare provider about frequent heartburn.
 Try these tips to help avoid it:

 Stop eating at least 3 hours before you go to bed.